 David L. Allison, CFA, CIPM, is vice president and founding partner at Allison Investment Management, LLC.
 He has formal training in investment analysis, portfolio management, and investment performance measuring techniques.
 Allison has extensive experience managing investment portfolios for high net-worth investors.
 He is an active member of CFA Institute, the CIPM Association, and the CFA Society of South Carolina, where he is a former president and currently serves on the board of directors.
-Allison holds of degree in finance from the University of North Carolina at Wilmington.
+Allison holds a degree in finance from the University of North Carolina at Wilmington.

 There is no shortage of hypothetical performance claims that suggest tax-loss harvesting strategies will significantly boost an investor’s after-tax returns.